Keir Waddington

 Keir Waddington (born 1970) is professor of history at Cardiff University.
-He is a specialist in medical and environmental history.
+He is a specialist in medical, urban, and environmental history.
 He is the joint editor of the Social Histories of Medicine monograph series.
+He previously held a post at the Wellcome Centre for the History of Medicine, working with Roy Porter on The History of Bethlehem, and had a fellowship at St Bartholomew's Hospital.